XHINFO-FM

 Established in the early 1960s as an AM station on 1560 kHz, today's XHINFO has had a turbulent history.
 In the 2000s, an agreement by longtime owner Grupo Radio Centro to spin the station off to José Gutiérrez Vivó, host of the Monitor newscast, ended in a split and years of lawsuits that dragged the station off the air.
 However, a sale to Henkel, who had been a creditor, led to an interim operation through most of the 2010s.
 In 2017, XEINFO-AM won the only slot for a commercial Mexico City station to migrate to FM and began FM broadcasting the next year under an agreement with a company that programmed the station as "Aire Libre" with an indie and eclectic music format.
 A further dispute between the two parties led to Aire Libre being forced off the air in late 2021.
-Two different formats have aired on the station since the Aire Libre dispute.
+Three different formats have aired on the station since the Aire Libre dispute.